skbkontur/cassandra-local/src/SystemTimerTester/README.md

-It's a tool to determine whether you need to use patched Cassandra or not.
+SystemTimerTester is a tool to determine whether you need to use patched Cassandra or not.

 Cassandra uses method LockSupport.parkNanos which behavior is platform-dependent.
 On Windows due to low timer resolution this method will suspend thread for at least 1 ms even if passed argument would be less.